camunda/camunda-docs-manual/content/update/minor/713-to-714/_index.md

 In case you already have a [Connect]({{< ref "/reference/connect/_index.md#maven-coordinates" >}}) dependencies to some of your projects, please consider consolidating the version of them with one that comes as dependency with the engine.
 That will prevent inconsistencies on the system.
 Please note that the Connect process engine plugin is still an optional dependency.

-# Cockpit ConfigJS File
+# Cockpit Config File
-The structure of the `config.js`, located in the `app/cockpit/scripts/` directory of the webapps, changed slightly.
-It is now an Javascript module.
-If you have customized the config file, simply replace the line
+The structure of the `config.js` file, located in the `app/cockpit/scripts/` directory of the webapps, changed slightly.
+It is now a Javascript module.
+If you have customized the config file, replace the line
 ```javascript
 window.camCockpitConf = {
   // ...